 Continue to 3 of 5 below.

-- Short applique pins are handy for securing motifs to the background and they aren't likely to poke your fingers as you work.
+- Applique pins: Short applique pins are handy for securing motifs to the background and they are not likely to poke your fingers as you work.

 03 of 05

-Concave curves: In general, it's often easier to turn under a concave curve (a curve that moves inward, like a bite out of a cookie) if you make perpendicular cuts towards the folded seam allowance.
+- Concave curves: In general, it is often easier to turn under a concave curve (a curve that moves inward, like a bite out of a cookie) if you make perpendicular cuts towards the folded seam allowance.

-Convex curves: Convex curves bend outwards, like a rounded hill.
-There's usually no need to make clips into a convex curve.
+- Convex curves: Convex curves bend outwards, like a rounded hill.
+There is usually no need to make clips into a convex curve.

 Working with Points